stgrosshh/tipermissions/README.md

 ```

 ### Breaking changes:
-* no checking of of parameters any longer, so you will get no hint in case of typos in permissions
+* no checking of parameters any longer, so you will get no hint in case of typos in permissions
 * you wil get the denied permissions as a comma separated string in the error property instead of having
   clean permissions and denied properties in the result
 * you cannot provide a request code for correlation and processing in a central handler anymore, but a